zagorski32611/solidity-workshop-1/blogs/2016-04-02-string-assembly-demo.md

         }
     }

-    // Reads strings after having been copied to memory (does not access strings a or b using the variables). function equal(string a, string b) constant returns (bool) {
+    // Reads strings from memory ('a' and 'b' are pointers to memory). function equal(string a, string b) constant returns (bool) {
         assembly {
                 let res := 0